KleeblattGames/KleeblattGames.github.io/index.md

-- CLOSED BETA TEST-USER ACCESS
+CLOSED BETA TEST-USER ACCESS

+Drop us a message @frederik8811 via telegram and we will invte you as soon as we can :-)

 **Disclaimer: During Closed Beta Access and participation is "invite only".
 Since we still want to give the wax labs community  e option to get a first impression you can access the portal with a dedicated test account that can complete offers and participate on surveys but WILL NOT RECEIVE THE OPTION FOR A WITHDRAWAL of rewards.**